Najwan Darwish

-In 2014, NPR included his book Nothing More To Lose as one of the best books of the year.
-In 2009, Hay Festival Beirut pronounced him one of the 39 best Arab writers under the age of 40.

-Named as "one of Arabic literature’s biggest new stars," Darwish's work has been translated into over 20 languages.
+In 2009, Darwish was named as one of the Beirut39, a selection of 39 promising Arab writers.
+In 2014, NPR included his book Nothing More to Lose as one of the best books of the year.
+Named as "one of Arabic literature’s biggest new stars" Darwish's work has been translated into over 20 languages.

 Career

-Besides being a prominent poet, Darwish is a leading cultural editor in the Arab world.
+Besides being a poet, Darwish is a cultural editor in the Arab world.
 He has played an important role in developing Arabic cultural journalism by co-founding independent magazines and mainstream daily newspapers, as well as being a sharp critic.
-He was the chief editor of Min Wa Ila (From/To) Magazine in Palestine, and the cultural critic for Al Akhbar newspaper in Lebanon from 2006 to 2012, amongst other key positions in cultural journalism.
+He was the chief editor of Min Wa Ila (from/to) Magazine in Palestine, and the cultural critic for Al Akhbar newspaper in Lebanon from 2006 to 2012, amongst other key positions in cultural journalism.
 In 2014 he became the founding chief editor of the cultural section of Al Araby Al Jadeed (The New Arab), a major pan-Arab daily newspaper based in London.

 Darwish is active in diverse media, culture and art projects in Palestine and the Arab world.
-He was the literary advisor of MASARAT Palestine, the Palestinian Cultural and Artistic Year in Belgium (2007-2008) alongside the late Palestinian poet Mahmoud Darwish who was the head of the committee.
-He is the literary advisor to the Palestine Festival of Literature (PalFest).
+He was the literary advisor of MASARAT Palestine, the Palestinian Cultural and Artistic Year in Belgium (2007–2008) alongside the late Palestinian poet Mahmoud Darwish who was the head of the committee.
+He was the literary advisor to the Palestine Festival of Literature (PalFest).

-Darwish is a speaker and lecturer.
-Past lectures include "The Sexual Image of Israel in the Arab Imagination" at Homeworks (Beirut, 2008) and "To Be a Palestinian Intellectual After Oslo" at the House of Culture (Oslo, 2009).

-In 2022 he adheres to the Empathic Movement (Empathism).
+In 2025 Darwish's poetry collection No One Will Know You Tomorrow (translated by Kareem James Abu-Zeid) was shortlisted for the PEN Heaney Prize.